FilmColors/VIAN/_docs/source/Prerequisites.rst

 Starting New Project
 ********************

 Before you start a new Project, consider the following points concerning video format, computational resources etc.:

+- VIAN handles a wide variety of film codecs and container (file) formats.
+However consider following important notes regarding the movie file.
+    - We test VIAN with h264 and h265 encoded .mp4 movies.
+    - h264 ensures performance of VIAN, however the compression has an impact on the movie quality
+    - h265 ensures a good quality, may however effect the performance of VIAN depending on your computer
-- Make sure that the video you are going to analyse was digitalized with encoding h264 (and not h265 or x265)
+    - (detail) Make sure that the compression method does not include skipped frames
-- The best suited file format for working with in VIAN is .mp4
+    - (detail) Movie and audio channel have to have the same length

-- Since VIAN computes the colorimetry of each frame of the movie when you start a new project, this process may take some while (depending on yout hardware up to XXX min)
+- Since VIAN computes the colorimetry of each frame of the movie when you start a new project, this process may take some while.

 .. toctree::
     :maxdepth: 4